Raihan4520/CVPR/README.md

 To run the Face Mask Detection project:

 1. Open Face_Mask_Detection.ipynb in Jupyter Notebook.
-2. Ensure that the dataset is available in the specified folder or update the file paths in the notebook.
+2. Ensure that the dataset is extracted and available in the specified folder or update the file paths in the notebook.
 3. Run all cells to train the model or use a pre-trained model to detect face masks in real-time.

 ## Contact